 The Ponton 1949–51 Ford Stays Afloat in Modern Times

 The ponton style of car design made a significant impact on modern automobiles, but the name itself didn’t last very long in automotive history.
 Pontons, with their smooth uninterrupted body lines and elimination of running boards and articulated fenders, first became relevant with the 1923 Bugatti Type 32 “Tank,” but they weren’t a mainstream affair until after the Second World War.
-The likes of Crosley (1946), Frazier (1947), and Nash (1949) embraced the ponton aesthetic, but it was brought it to prominence in the United States by the manufacturing (and retailing) powerhouse known as the Ford Motor Company in 1949.
+The likes of Crosley (1946), Frazier (1947), Nash (1949), and Hudson (1951) embraced the ponton aesthetic, but it was brought it to prominence in the United States by the manufacturing (and retailing) powerhouse known as the Ford Motor Company in 1949.
 This year is the 75th anniversary of that FoMoCo milestone, though it hasn’t made many headlines.
 Three-quarters of a century on, what is the significance of these postwar cars, and how does that classic car market treat them?

 The modest looking Ford ushered the ponton school of thought into our collective consciousness so quickly that the old way of making cars was left dead in its wake.
 Speaking of wakes, perhaps a little back story is needed to bring the point home.